Personal information & Eligibility criteria

 Bulgaria has the lowest prices of services and real estate of any country in the EU; it also has the potential to increase until it reaches the levels of other EU countries.
 Bulgaria is a politically stable state, with a strong banking system that can withstand significant financial or economical setbacks.
 Sofia provides opportunities for high return strategic investments.

 According to projections of the World Travel Tourism Council, 16 million tourists will visit Bulgaria per year by 2017.
 Significant investments have been made for the purposes of developing the country’s infrastructure, supported by EU funds.
+Therefore Bulgarian citizenship by investment programs are of great interest in the MENA region as well.

 The country’s favorable geographical location provides perfect climatic conditions for year-around activities like skiing and snowboarding during the winters, sunbathing and scuba diving during the summers, and great possibilities for adventure tourism, spa and recreation, and cultural and congressional tourism.

-Foreign direct investments in Bulgaria
+Foreign direct investments in Bulgaria.
+Bulgarian citizenship by investment.

 Continual economic development and strong market potential are among the decisive forces that enhance Bulgaria’s ability to attract respected international investors.
 In recent years, international credit rating agencies have increased Bulgaria’s credit rating so that it has now reached an investment grade credit level.
 The Bulgarian government has signed numerous international treaties for Encouraging and Mutual Protection of Investments with the Netherlands, Cyprus, France, Denmark, Israel, Sweden, United Kingdom, Greece, Romania, Portugal, Slovakia, and more.
 As per the InvestBulgaria Agency, Bulgaria is highly attractive to foreign investors because of its potential as an export location; the country has access to markets with some 800 million inhabitants in the EU, Russia, Turkey, the Middle East, and Central Asia.